microsoft/vscode-docs/docs/remote/troubleshooting.md

 | `.ssh` in your user folder on the server | `chmod 700 ~/.ssh` |
 | `.ssh/authorized_keys` in your user folder on the server  | `chmod 600 ~/.ssh/authorized_keys` |

-Note that only Linux hosts are currently supported which is why permissions for macOS and Windows 10 have been omitted.
+Note that only Linux hosts are currently supported, which is why permissions for macOS and Windows 10 have been omitted.

 ### Installing a supported SSH client